Organisation Consul

-Organisation Consul (O.C.) was an ultra-nationalist and antisemitic terrorist organization that operated in the Weimar Republic from 1920 to 1922.
-It was formed by members of the disbanded Freikorps group Marine Brigade Ehrhardt and was responsible for political assassinations that had the ultimate goal of destroying the Republic and replacing it with a right-wing dictatorship.
+Organisation Consul (O.C.) was a German ultra-nationalist and antisemitic militant organization that operated in the Weimar Republic from 1920 to 1922.
+It was formed by members of the disbanded Freikorps group Marinebrigade Ehrhardt and was responsible for political assassinations that had the ultimate goal of destroying the Republic and replacing it with a right-wing dictatorship.

 Its two most prominent victims were the former finance minister Matthias Erzberger and Foreign Minister Walther Rathenau.
 The group was banned by the German government in 1922.

 Origins

+In the early 1920s, Organisation Consul formed after the Marinebrigade Ehrhardt, a Freikorps unit, was disbanded by the government in 1920 for its prominent role in the anti-republican Kapp Putsch.
+Organisation Consul was formed, in part to allow membership of the Marinebrigade Ehrhardt to maintain friendships and contacts with one and other.
+The organisation was named after a pseudonym used by Hermann Ehrhardt "Consul Eichmann", who was also the namesake and commander of the Marinebrigade Ehrhardt.

-The Organisation Consul (O.C.) grew out of the Marine Brigade Ehrhardt, a Freikorps unit that had been officially disbanded in 1920.
-Its namesake commander, Hermann Ehrhardt, formed the O.C. from the ranks of the Brigade after the failure of the 1920 Kapp Putsch, an attempted coup against the German national government in Berlin.
-His fighters formed the Association of Former Ehrhardt Officers which then became the Organisation Consul.
+Some who had previously been members of the Brigade formed the Association of Former Ehrhardt Officers, which then became the Organisation Consul.
 The O.C. was a militarily organized cadre group whose members were recruited largely from former mostly front-line officers of the Imperial German Army, Imperial Navy and the Freikorps.
 The Reich government and Reichswehr leadership initially tolerated it, hoping to use it and similar associations to undermine the arms restrictions of the Treaty of Versailles.